ekobi/meteor-groupaccount/README.md

 Then, skillfully manipulate the following methods to achieve your ends:

 ```
+//
-GroupAccounts.createAccount(params, callback) // params include: accountSelector, accountAdminEmail, accountAdminPassword
+// params include: accountSelector, accountAdminEmail, accountAdminPassword
+GroupAccounts.createAccount(params, callback);
 ```

 ```
+//
-GroupAccounts.addMember(params, callback) // params include: memberSelector, memberPassword.
+// params include: memberSelector, memberPassword.
 Must be logged in to do this.
+GroupAccounts.addMember(params, callback)
 ```

 ```
+//
-GroupAccounts.removeMember(params, callback) // params include: memberSelector.
+ // params include: memberSelector.
 Must be logged in to do this.
+GroupAccounts.removeMember(params, callback);
 ```

 ```
+//
-Meteor.loginWithGroupAccount(params, callback) // params include: accountSelector, memberSelector, memberPassword
+// params include: accountSelector, memberSelector, memberPassword
+Meteor.loginWithGroupAccount(params, callback);
 ```

 ##Examples